felipetovarhenao/gamut/docs/source/getting-started.rst

 The following tutorial series will incrementally show you how to use **GAMuT** and what you can do with it.

-Although it assumes a basic understanding of Python and computer programming concepts, it hopes to be an approachable and user-friendly guide to `audio musaicing`, for musicians, sound designers, programmers, and audio enthusiasts with varying degrees of experience.
+Although it assumes a basic understanding of Python and computer programming concepts, it hopes to be an approachable and user-friendly guide to `audio musaicking`, for musicians, sound designers, programmers, and audio enthusiasts with varying degrees of experience.

 However, **if you're brand new to Python** and would like to try **GAMuT** without writing any Python code, you may want to start :doc:`here <./cli>`.